dmayeur/mangastore/README.md

 The back is a RESTful API.

 I made a tiny framework doing stuff like routing, auth and basic REST functions.
+The project respect MVC pattern.

 The authentication is made using JWT tokens to keep it as RESTful as it gets.

+## Examples

+A few screen to show how the site look like: